Rokulus/I-PPDS_Procka/README.md

 - It is checked if counter is equeal to the number of threads.
 If is then event.set() is called and all of the threads are good to go
 - I used mutex when the event.wait() is called.
 If I would not use mutex the threads would left as they pleased but when I did they left as they came (they came like: 0-1-2-3 and they left the same way 0-1-2-3)

+# Reusable Barrier - 2. exercise

+Second exercise was to use barrier in cycle.

+The first solution with Sempahore is used from seminar.